Back to Alaska

 What This Bill Does

-• Allows courts to modify or end irrevocable trusts if all beneficiaries agree and it serves a material purpose of the trust.
+• Updates rules so courts can modify or end irrevocable trusts if all beneficiaries agree and continuing the trust is not necessary to achieve its main purpose.

 Who It Names or Affects